 The following method is used when the ear canal becomes too inflamed...

 Wicks help let the ear drops pass through when the ear canals become too swollen to let them through.
-Dr. Ariel Waitzman recommends that these wicks should be removed after 2 or 3 days, replacing them if still necessary.
+Dr. Ariel Waitzman recommends that these wicks should be removed after 2 or 3 days and replaced if still necessary.

-Flying in an airplane with a swimmer’s ear infection can cause greater ear pain.
+Flying in an airplane with a swimmer’s ear infection can cause severe ear pain.
 It’s all because the change in pressure can affect the eardrum.
-Pediatricians often suggest alternative modes of transport or delaying travel altogether until the infection clears out.
+Doctors often suggest alternative modes of transport or delaying travel altogether until the infection clears out.

-Hairsprays, dyes, or other liquid beauty products can irritate the skin and trigger/exacerbate ear infections.
-However, if the need arises, cover the ear canal with a clean cotton ball to keep fluids from entering.
+Hairsprays, dyes, or other liquid beauty products can irritate the skin and trigger or exacerbate ear infections.
+If the need arises, cover the ear canal with a clean cotton ball to keep fluids from entering.

 Keeping pressure away from the ears is very important…

-For the meantime, try not put on earplugs, headphones, or anything before the infection has cleared away, as these can irritate the ears as well.
+To keep your ears from feeling pressure, try not to put on earplugs, headphones, or anything before the infection has cleared away, as these can irritate the ears as well.

 As always, prevention is always better than the cure…